 Burger-lovers won’t be disappointed and the lamb burger is a particularly wise choice.
 The hefty meat patty is improved further with slices of bacon, and if two life forms aren’t enough, you can even add an egg.
 The half chargrilled chicken takes a while to cook, but is worth the wait.
 It arrives on a skewer, soft, juicy and exploding with lemon, thyme, garlic and rock salt.
 Little pots of green chimichurri (a vinegar-based mixed of parsley, garlic, oil and oregano) and creamy aioli rubber-stamp the attention to detail.
 This isn’t bog-standard bar food, not by a long shot.

 And finally, the Key lime pie.
 A semi-deconstructed take on the American classic, it consists of a huge billowing cloud of whipped cream, paired with a passion fruit sauce and a scoop of eye-rollingly good coconut ice cream.
 It could easily feature on some of the city’s high-end restaurant menus.

 I’m sure experimental folk theatre had its virtues but I’d choose Gorilla’s bread and dripping every time

 With hindsight, the outpouring of sadness when Green Room’s closure was announced seems ill-placed.
-Six years on, Manchester’s arts scene is healthier than ever, with the likes of HOME, plus the upcoming Factory arts centre (based in the old Granada Studios) as well as various other independent ventures popping up across the city.
+Years on, Manchester’s arts scene is healthier than ever, boasting everything from gargantuan venues like HOME and Factory International to incredible independent ventures, more of which seem to be popping up every season at the moment.
 And while I’m sure experimental folk theatre had its virtues, I’d choose Gorilla’s bread and dripping every time.